tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/User and Profile management/User-management.md

 * Full name of a user
 * Request a password recovery.
-* Update the user status (Active or Inactive)
+* Update the user status (Active ou Inactive)
-* Change or remove the profile assigned to a given account.
+* Change ou remove the profile assigned to a given account.

 {{% alert title="Observação" color="info"%}}
 The information of the user preferences cannot be updated using this option, this information is updated by each user by their own.